Amazing Thorncrown Chapel in Arkansas is a 20th Century AIA Top 10 Architecture Building

-Prior to visiting Eureka Springs, Arkansas, I had never heard of Thorncrown Chapel.
+Prior to visiting Eureka Springs in Arkansas I had never heard of Thorncrown Chapel.

-Sunday services are held there and had we stayed in Eureka Springs on a Sunday, I would very much have liked to attend a service just to experience one in that special setting.
+Sunday services are held there.
+Had we stayed in Eureka Springs on a Sunday I would very much have liked to attend a service just to experience one in that special setting.

-A donation box is at the back of the chapel and although the building and grounds were donated, the gifts from visitors helps to defray maintenance and upkeep of the site.
+A donation box is at the back of the chapel.
+Although the building and grounds were donated, gifts from visitors helps to defray maintenance and upkeep of the site.

 The use of Thorncrown Chapel for weddings can be arranged and a fee for this availability is charged.
 I can't imagine a more natural or beautiful setting in which to begin a life of wedded bliss.

-The acoustics inside this chapel are great, so the music whether that of the wedding march or the voice of a soloist would reverberate off of the glass and other hard surfaces and sound lovely.
+The acoustics inside this chapel are great.
+Music whether that of the wedding march or the voice of a soloist would reverberate off of the glass and other hard surfaces and sound lovely.